Who is Writing Your Songs?

 I’ve been alive forever, And I wrote the very first song

-I put the words and the melodies together, I am music and I write the songs
+I put the words and the melodies together, I am music and I

 I write the songs that make the whole world sing